 Media Optimization (IO)

-The media editor allows you to dynamically make advanced transformations and image optimizations without changing the original.
+The media editor lets you dynamically make advanced transformations and image optimizations without changing the original.
 You can see the results instantly in the preview on the right.
 You can execute various modifications and validate your results by enabling or disabling them, also chaining everything together for multi-layered optimizations.

 The following rendering actions are available: